Leave the bucket-list brigade far behind on a boat trip through the mesmerising Galapagos Islands.

 Details: Galapagos Islands

-Getting there: Fly to the Galapagos Island from Australia with either LATAM or QANTAS, via Santiago.
+Fly to the Galapagos Island from Australia with either LATAM or QANTAS, via Santiago.
 Latin America specialist Chimu Adventures offers a range of Galapagos trips and can also create tailor-made itineraries including international flights from Australia, transfers and trips on the MV Origin.

-Playing there: The MV Origin runs two seven-night itineraries – the Southern and Central Route, and the Western and Northern Route – departing every Sunday year-round from San Cristobal island.
+The MV Origin runs two seven-night itineraries – the Southern and Central Route, and the Western and Northern Route – departing every Sunday year-round from San Cristobal island.
 All visitors to the Galapagos must pay a US$100 Galapagos entrance fee, which you can pay on arrival.
 The US dollar is the official currency of the Galapagos Islands.